Tourism In Sweden And The 6 Best Cities and Islands Worth Your Visit!

 1- Øresund Bridge

-One of the most important buildings that you will inevitably traverse during your tour in Sweden, specifically in the heart of Malmö, up to 8 kilometers to the island of Pepperholm and then another 4 kilometers to Copenhagen.
+One of the most iconic landmarks you’ll encounter during your journey through Sweden, particularly in the heart of Malmö, is the Öresund Bridge.
+Spanning an impressive distance of 8 kilometers to the island of Pepparholm, and extending another 4 kilometers to reach Copenhagen, this bridge is an engineering marvel that connects Sweden and Denmark.

 2- Turning Torso Tower